opencontrol/website/docs/faq.md

 any CI tool.
 We felt that the "dependency-injection" style of job and resource declaration in Concourse made it a good fit for the semantics of OpenControl.

+How do I get started using this??

+> We need to write a "getting started" tutorial.
+As a quick bootstrap, use the tutorial on the Concourse.ci website, and then checkout the example pipeline.

 ## Who?